 As you can tell, there are so many different elements to think about when opening a gym.
 This is why the cost of opening a gym can vary so much from case to case.
 By taking into account each part, you can start drawing up an estimate of the initial investment your business will need and where that money will come from.

 Always think about unforeseen expenses when figuring out your finances.
 We can’t stress enough the importance of a financial safety net when it comes to starting a new venture.
-Like any business, it’ll take hard work, sweat and probably a fair amount of tears but it will be worth it in the end to achieve your goals.
+Like any business, it’ll take hard work, sweat, and probably a fair amount of tears but it will be worth it in the end to achieve your goals.
 For more information on opening a gym business read The Glofox Ultimate Guide to Opening a Gym.